|If seeing this image anywhere near the word "transgender"|

 She is confusing to complimentarian

 Ultimately the oblique exegetical argument seems to be almost as weak as the direct exegetical argument.
-In my next post in this series I intend to revisit the positive theological and exegetical arguments for recognizing Wanda in her own self-perceived gender identity before I go on, in future installments, to address some of the broader philosophical, social, and theological concerns which are being raised by those who would deny the legitimacy of Wanda's feminine gender identity.
+In my next post in this series I intend to revisit the positive theological and exegetical arguments for recognizing Wanda in her own self-perceived gender identity before I go on to address some of the broader philosophical, social, and theological concerns which are being raised by those who would deny the legitimacy of Wanda's feminine gender identity.

 P.S.
 If you are interested in cool ways you can show support for the transgender community, check out #illgowithyou they are pretty awesome.